U.S. exempts some medical, electronic devices from China tariffs

 In May, the USTR denied 5,311 of the almost 13,000 requests for exclusion.

-Tesla Inc was denied exemptions for some Chinese-made circuitry for its vehicles.
+Tesla Inc (TSLA.O) was denied exemptions for some Chinese-made circuitry for its vehicles.
 USTR said the components were “strategically important” to the “Made in China 2025” program.
-(Reporting by Jonas Ekblom; Editing by Chris Prentice and Richard Chang)